NLog/NLog.github.io/_posts/2015-03-27-NLog-4-0-roadmap-and-release-date.md

 I would also like to emphasize that NLog is a fully open source project.
 So also the roadmap and internal discussions are open.
-If you're interested in the NLog process and discussions, just look at the [discussion at the Github issues list](https://github.com/NLog/NLog/issues?q=is%3Aopen+is%3Aissue+label%3Adiscussion)
+If you're interested in the NLog process and discussions, just look at the [discussions at the Github issues list](https://github.com/NLog/NLog/issues?q=is%3Aopen+is%3Aissue+label%3Adiscussion)